Auto-Lang-SaaS/autolang-action/README.md

 1. The action reads the `translations_folder` input and processes each specified folder.
 2. It scans the files in each folder and reads their content.
 3. For each target language, it sends a request to the OpenAI API to translate the file content.
-4. The translated content is cleaned to remove any unnecessary block delimiters (```).
-5. The translated content is saved as a new file in the same directory, with a language-specific suffix added to the filename.
+4. The translated content is saved as a new file in the same directory, with a language-specific suffix added to the filename.
-6. The action removes old translated files and regenerates them to ensure they are always up-to-date.
+5. The action removes old translated files and regenerates them to ensure they are always up-to-date.
-7. The action repeats the process for all specified folders and languages.
+6. The action repeats the process for all specified folders and languages.

 ---